misakimichy/Redux-state-tree/README.md

     2) Add `onClick` for the span in `List` component as you can cross out when you click the added list item.

 18. Delete unnecessary lines.
-    1) As you've added all React components and JSX, there are many lines of code that you can delete.
-You don't need elements that you write at step 4 1).
-And in index.js, you can delete from 205 to the end.
-(I comment them out so that I can come back and reflect.)
+    1) As you've added all React components and JSX, there are many lines of code that you can delete - html elements (not React JSX) and custom Redux codes.